davidcortesortuno/paper-2019_nanoscale_skyrmions_target_states_confined_geometries/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1438396.svg)](https://doi.org/10.5281/zenodo.1438396)

-# Data set for: Simulation of Pd/Fe/Ir(111) systems
+# Data set for: Stability of chiral magnetic configurations in iron palladium islands

 ![](images/hex_island_sk_helix.png)

-This repository contains the libraries and scripts to completely reproduce the simulations of the publication *...*.
-These simulations are based on the [Fidimag](http://doi.org/10.5334/jors.223) code [2] which can run discrete spin simulations.
+This repository contains the libraries and scripts to completely reproduce the simulations of the publication *Stability of chiral magnetic configurations in iron palladium islands* by D. Cortés-Ortuño, N. Romming, M. Beg, K. von Bergmann, R. Wiesendanger, H. Fangohr and A. Kubetzka.

+These simulations are based on the [Fidimag](http://doi.org/10.5334/jors.223) code [1] which can perform discrete spin simulations.

 Images of the experimental data used in the simulations are located in the